tzubertowski/FrogUI/INSTALLATION.md

 2. Download the [latest stable release of FrogUI](https://github.com/tzubertowski/FrogUI/releases)
    - ⚠️ **Make sure you download the archive for your correct device (GB300 or SF2000)**
 3. Unzip the archive
-4. Copy the contents to your SD card:
+4. Copy the contents to your SD card
-   - Copy the `frogos` core folder to `sd:/cores/frogos/`
-   - The core file should be at: `sd:/cores/frogos/core_87000000`
 5. Put the SD card back into your device and power it on
 6. Done!
 FrogUI is now installed 🎉